dssgabriel/CHP203-TOP/docs/lab3.md

 ---

-The rest of this lab is your assignment for next week (in groups of two).
+The rest of this lab is your first lab assignment.
 Your goal is to improve the performance of a naive matrix product by tuning array layout and memory access patterns.

 For this exercise, we will rely on [Kokkos](https://kokkos.org/kokkos-core-wiki/index.html) and its [Views](https://kokkos.org/kokkos-core-wiki/ProgrammingGuide/View.html),